TL;DR

 What is a Policy Excess?

-The excess is the amount of money you must pay towards any claim.
+The excess is the amount of money you should consider whether you may need to pay towards any claim.
 It's made up of two parts:

 - Compulsory Excess: This is a fixed amount set by the insurer.
 It's non-negotiable and is often higher for young or inexperienced drivers or for high-performance vehicles.